Factors affecting software development costs

 -

 Fixed-price projects.
-In this case, we conduct a very detailed analysis and aim to provide a rather accurate estimate.
+In this case, we conduct a very detailed analysis and aim to provide a highly accurate estimate.
 This is suitable for projects with a defined, limited scope that is unlikely to change during implementation.
 Fixed-price projects typically follow the Waterfall methodology, which is rigid and makes it hard to incorporate any adjustments as the project progresses.
 The client will need to file a change of request if they want to expand the initial scope.

 -